gauthier-th/ada/README.md

 You can easily modify this project in order to add new commands/features, change the langage, ...

-The entry point is `index.js`, making the link between the hotword, the STT, the meaning detector, the response handler and the TTS.
+The entry point is an [Electron](https://www.electronjs.org/) app, making the link between the hotword, the STT, the meaning detector, the response handler and the TTS.

 ### Hotword

-The hotword engine uses Python and Porcupine in order to detect the "OK Ada".
-Python is required because the Node.js Porcupine module does not run on Windows.
+The hotword engine uses [Tensorflow's Speech Commands](https://github.com/tensorflow/tfjs-models/tree/master/speech-commands).
+The model is trained with my own voice so it can working not well/not at all.

+You can train your own hotword on [Teachable Machine](https://teachablemachine.withgoogle.com/train/audio), put the three files (`model.json`, `metadata.json` and `weights.bin`) of your model in the folder `hotword-model`.

 ### STT: